erentechlabs/TheFileProject/readme.md

 # The File Project 📁

 A comprehensive REST API for file conversion and manipulation built with Spring Boot.
-It provides endpoints for converting, resizing, compressing, and processing images, PDFs, Office documents, and media files.
+It provides endpoints for converting, resizing, compressing, and processing images, PDFs, Office documents.

 ## 📋 Table of Contents